Highly arc-transitive digraphs -- counterexamples and structure: Structure in the two-ended case

-We define $G$ to be \emph{essentially primitive} if there does not exist $\Lambda \triangleleft \Aut(G)$ so that the orbits of $\Lambda$ on $V$ generate a proper nontrivial system of imprimitivity which is not equal to the ${\mathbb Z}$-system.
-Parts~3--5 from the previous lemma show that any two ended highly arc transitive digraph which is not essentially primitive has a type of decomposition into a highly arc transitive subgraph and a highly arc transitive quotient.
-Although this decomposition does not seem to give us a construction, we will focus the remainder of this section on understanding the structure of the essentially primitive digraphs.
-Note, however, that we do not know whether this is truly needed: the only examples of highly arc transitive digraphs that are not essetially primitive that we are aware of are a disjoint union of two highly arc transitive digraphs (rather trivial example) and graphs obtained by a \emph{horocyclic product} -- however, such product of two highly arc transitive digraphs obtained by our template construction can also be obtained by such construction.
+We define $G$ to be \emph{essentially primitive} if there does not exist $\Lambda \triangleleft \Aut(G)$ so that the orbits of $\Lambda$ on $V(G)$ generate a proper nontrivial system of imprimitivity with finite blocks which is not equal to the ${\mathbb Z}$-system.
+Parts~3--5 from the previous lemma show that any two-ended highly arc-transitive digraph which is not essentially primitive has a type of decomposition into a highly arc-transitive subgraph and a highly arc-transitive quotient.
+Although this decomposition does not seem to give us a construction, we will focus in the remainder of this section on understanding the structure of the essentially primitive digraphs.
+Note, however, that we do not know whether this is truly needed.
+The only examples of highly arc-transitive digraphs that are not essentially primitive that we are aware of are a disjoint union of two highly arc-transitive digraphs (rather trivial example) and digraphs obtained by a \emph{horocyclic product} (see~\cite{Woess-horocyc}): we have vertices $(i,x,y)$ for each pair of vertices $(i,x)$, $(i,y)$ of the two factors, and vertex $(i,x,y)$ is connected to $(i+1,x',y')$ iff both $(i,x)(i+1,x')$ and $(i,y)(i+1,y')$ are arcs in the factors.
+However, such product of two highly arc-transitive digraphs obtained by our template construction can also be obtained by our construction using a more complicated template.

+Continuing with our attempt for a structural characterization we describe orbits of the group~$\Gamma$ (see the definition before Lemma~\ref{gamma_prop}).